adoyle0/Doors/readme.md

 The install script clones this repo, installs a few dependencies, then copies my configs to `$HOME/.config/` creating a backup for any config files that already exist.
 NOTE: Only ONE backup per file is saved to prevent piling up backups.
 It's only meant to catch small oversights and is very verbose.
-In other words, if you run the installer twice it will overwrite the backup.
+In other words, if you run the installer twice IT WILL OVERWRITE THE BACKUP!

 The install script is only for Arch right now but I plan to include any distro that has these programs in their repos.
 Or at least most of them.

 ### Quick shell (start here):
-As your new user in your new user's home directory run: (will overwrite some user files)
+Note: back up your home directory or create a new user or you aren't allowed to complain about anything being overwritten

 1. ```curl https://doors.doordesk.net/setup | bash```
 2. Log out and log back in

 ### GUI
-For now the setup just installs everything in one shot so you get the GUI whether you need it or not, to use it just run `startx`
+- For now the setup just installs everything in one shot so you get the GUI whether you need it or not, to use it just run `startx` or start awesome from your display manager if you have one.

+- The mod keys are Super, Menu, and Meta

+- Once in awesome press Mod + F1 for a quick reference of all keybinds

 ## Post Install